African Union of Railways: Gauge

 Several railways such as Senegal, Guinea and Tanzania have talked about conversion to standard gauge, though it remains to be seen if talk develops into action.
 Guinea built one new branch as standard gauge even though metre gauge is needed to take the ore to the port.
 Nigeria has built one short branch with dual gauge sleepers, and a network aiming to serve the port of Warri is also standard gauge.
-An extension from Tanzania into Rwanda is proposed as standard gauge, though it starts at a station that is already a container transhipment dry port.
+An extension from Tanzania into Rwanda is proposed as standard gauge, though it starts at a station that is already an container transhipment dry port.
 Mining railways that carry very large tonnages (> 10,000 metric tonnes per year) are generally standard gauge.

 However, conspicuous by their absence, is the possibility of dual gauge, containerisation, variable gauge axles, bogie exchange, piggy back operation and even triple gauge.

 However the African Union now supports the 50-year plan to build the African Integrated High Speed Railway Network.